jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-let-the-people-dance.md

 description: '[Let The People Dance](www.letthepeopledance.com.)'
 featuredImage: /img/screen shot 2018-04-27 at 3.20.04 pm.png
 ---
-_Our chat with Kristen Leigh Marconi and Rachel Potter_
+_Our chat_ _with Kristen Leigh Marconi and Rachel Potter, creators of the Sydney based movement - **Let The People Dance **about their milestone 100th podcast, mentorship program and influence on the dance music community._

 **RR: Kristen, Rachel - great to chat.
 Let The People Dance is an established brand in Sydney's underground scene.
 What inspired the movement? ...And the groovy name??**

-**Kristen:** A mix of two things really… one of our best mates was dating a girl in Berlin and took a photo of her tattoo that read “Let The Children Techno”, and about the same time the lock out laws had just been passed in Sydney and there was going to be a Rally in response to it.
+**Kristen:** A mix of two things really… one of our best mates was dating a girl in Berlin and took a photo of her tattoo that read “Let The Children Techno”, and about the same time the lockout laws had just been passed in Sydney and there was going to be a Rally in response to it.
 The message of the tattoo really resonated with how a lot of us were feeling at the time and still do - we just wanted to dance.
 The dance floor is a place we go to catch up with friends, listen to great music, discover new music, meet new people and just dance away any stress or worries we may have.
 It’s an important part of our lives and brings us a lot of joy.
 ALL of my best friends and I met on the dance-floor!

 Having our dance-floors in Sydney taken away from us just didn’t make any sense to me.
 To me, they were always the safest, most fun and kindest place in the city.
 Surely the city would be better off and more peaceful with more places to dance not less.
-So "Let The Children Techno"… became "Let The People Dance"…

-As soon as I saw the words together, played around with a couple of ideas of how it could look on a shirt for the rally, I loved the name.
+So "Let The Children Techno"… became "Let The People Dance"… As soon as I saw the words together, played around with a couple of ideas of how it could look on a shirt for the rally, I loved the name.
 Our logo is now that image, inspired by a record and a disco ball.
 Two circles together also mean unity.
 It’s coming together… Dancefloors are about people coming together.

 At the time, a friend of mine owned a t-shirt printing company and another was running a charity that helped under privileged youth get a start in the creative industries at the time.
 So we had the tees printed and decided the profits would go to the charity and we’d collaborate and put on an electronic music workshop.
-So our first project begun… from a photo of a tattoo to t-shirts to workshop - it all happened pretty fast.
+So our first project began from a photo of a tattoo to t-shirts to workshop - it all happened pretty fast.
 <br><br>

-**RR: Ok, now tell us how the two of you met and what your best memory of partying together is.**
+**RR: Quite the journey!
+Ok, tell us how the two of you met and what your best memory of partying together is.**

 **Rachel:** We met on the dance floor…the first time was at [S.A.S.H](https://www.facebook.com/sashsundays/?fref=mentions) but my favourite memory was at Return to Rio when I showed Kristen how to DJ.
 That was when we connected more.